arran4/flutter_google_datastore/README.md

 See releases, should work on Linux, Mac, Windows, Android and iOS.

+## Building
+This project uses [FastForge](https://pub.dev/packages/fastforge) (formerly Flutter Distributor) to package releases.
+The workflow in `.github/workflows/release.yaml` runs FastForge automatically.
+For local builds you can install the tool with `dart pub global activate fastforge` and invoke `fastforge release` for the desired target.

 # Roadmap
 * More authentication methods including android compatible Oauth2
 * Ability to create an entity